INSIGHT: Learning and practice for safer and healthier communities

 - Email your transcript (unofficial) AND resume/CV (no more than 2 pages) as pdf files to InjuryED@uw.edu.

 - HIPRC will contact your reference with specific instructions by email or phone during Jan.
 15-31, after the application window has closed, on how to complete the brief reference form.
 A formal letter of recommendation is not required.

-- Notification of acceptances will be distributed in early March.
+- Notification of acceptances will be distributed in mid-March.

 All applications for this year’s program must have been received by the deadline.
 No late or incomplete applications will be accepted.
 No changes can be made to your application once submitted, and only one application per person is accepted.
 The INSIGHT Program is unable to facilitate research internships for students outside of the summer program.

 INSIGHT interns have joined HIPRC from across the country, many with the goal of pursuing graduate school, medical school, and medical research.